bipinjr/PythonChat/README.md

 # Python Q&A Chatbot

 A personal chatbot that answers Python programming questions.
 Built with a custom TF-IDF + cosine similarity NLP engine — no APIs, no external ML libraries, works fully offline.
+The Deployed Link = https://python-chatbot-hehe-me3ntwe0k-bipinjrs-projects.vercel.app/

 ## What it does